 Indigenous Internationalisation

-The University will work to ensure that indigenous voices are at the fore of our engagement with international networks and at universities across the world.
+The University works to ensure that Indigenous voices are at the fore of our engagement with international networks and at universities across the world.
 This will inform global understanding of the world’s oldest continuous living culture and share indigenous knowledge, culture, art and expertise with the world.

 Implementing this plan will enable us to identify and address existing barriers to Indigenous staff and student participation in international experiences and develop new initiatives to boost Indigenous staff and student international engagement.
 It also aims to encourage more Indigenous Australians to view the University as an institution of choice for study and employment.